eddiecarrascojr/SettingUpIDE/README.md

 Here is the latest [python](https://www.python.org/) if you haven't downloaded it yet.
 Nearly all ML is done in Python or C++.

-## 3) Install Anacoda
-Anacoda has become the standard for many people working in AI.
-You don't have to install it but for best practices I recommend starting to use it so everyone is using the same enviroment and version of python libraries.
-Link can be found [here](https://www.anaconda.com/).

-## 4) Test installation and Enviroments
-Now that you have installed all requirements.
-It is time to setup the enviroment.

-Run the command:
-`conda create -n firstenv`

-This will create the same conda enviroment from this Github Repo with libraries I use.

-Run the command:
-`conda activate firstenv`

-This will activate the environment for you to use.

-Then install the needed libraries.

-Run the command:
-`conda install environment.yml`

-## 5) Installing the extension.
+## 3) Installing the extension.
 On the extensions tab in VSCode there are a few extensions I recommended.
 - Python
 - Pylance
 - Jupyter
 - Jupter Cell Tags
-- WSL (for windows users)
+- FastAI
 - Python Indent
 - Github Copilot (Optional)
 - Github Copilot Chat (Optional)

+## 4) Install Virtual Environment
+Now that you have installed all requirements.
+It is time to setup the enviroment.

+Run the command:
+`python -m venv firstenv`

+This will create the same conda enviroment from this Github Repo with libraries I use.

+Run the command:
+`firstenv/Scripts/activate.bat`

+This will activate the environment for you to use.

+Then install the needed libraries.

-##6) Run the main.py
+## 5) Run the main.py
-For Windows User run this commad in the terminal once you set up the virtual enviroment.
+Note: For Windows User run this commad in the terminal once you set up the virtual enviroment.
+`Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

+Otherwise run `python main.py` in the terminal.
-`Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` If things are succesfull you should get three matrices and an image called results.png
+If things are succesfull you should get three matrices and an image called results.png